adamkelker/azure-network-protocols/README.md

 <p>

   Click review and create our VM.

+Having successfully created our first VM, we'll now proceed to create the second VM.
+This time, we'll be setting up an Ubuntu Server 20.04 LTS machine.
+The process will be similar to creating the first machine, but with one change: we'll switch from using an SSH public key to a password for authentication.
+Follow these steps to create the second VM:

+Begin by initiating the VM creation process as before.
+Select "Ubuntu Server 20.04 LTS" as the operating system for the second virtual machine.
-  Now that we have created our first VM we are going to go ahead and create our second VM, but this time it will be a Ubuntu Server 20.04 LTS machine.
-It will be the same process as creating our first machine but instead we are going to switch the SSH public key to password instead.
+It will be the same process as creating our first machine but instead we are going to switch the SSH public key to password instead of the SSH public key.
+By following these steps, we'll have our second VM set up and ready to use.

 <p>
 <img src="https://imgur.com/0KT3Fmb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>